 This page describes all the metrics and features available in Flurry Analytics, organized in alphabetical order.
 Many of the features listed below are quite comprehensive and may have a link to a separate page with further detail.

 An active user is defined as a user that has had at least one session with your application during a given time period (days, weeks, months).
 If a user launches more than one session during a given period, they will only be counted once.

-Flurry provides data on the number of sessions generated by your users by carrier.
+Flurry provides various app usage metrics generated by your users by carrier.
 Note that this data is not available for all sessions or on all platforms.

 Demographics: Age and Gender